ibm-cloud-architecture/refarch-cloudnative/CONTRIBUTING.md

    - Commit your intermediate changes as you go and as appropriate
    - Repeat until satisfied

-6. Rebase to the latest upstream changes, resolving any conflicts
+6. Fetch latest upstream changes (in case other changes had been delivered upstream while you were developing your new feature).

     ```
     git fetch upstream
-    git branch --set-upstream-to=upstream/integration
-    git rebase
     ```

-7. Create a new branch off the integration branch to submit pull request from
+7. Rebase to the latest upstream changes, resolving any conflicts.
+This will 'replay' your local commits, one by one, after the changes delivered upstream while you were locally developing, letting you manually resolve any conflict.

     ```
-    git checkout -b <my-feature> integration
+    git branch --set-upstream-to=upstream/master
+    git rebase
     ```
+    Instructions on how to manually resolve a conflict and commit the new change or skip your local replayed commit will be presented on screen by the git CLI.

 8. Push the changes to your repository

     ```
-    git push origin <my-feature>
+    git push origin <my-feature-branch>
     ```

-10. Create a pull request against the same targeted upstream branch.
+9. Create a pull request against the same targeted upstream branch.

     [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/)

+Once the pull request has been reviewed, accepted and merged into the main github repository, you should synchronise your remote and local forked github repository `master` branch with the upstream master branch.
+To do so:

+10. Pull to your local forked repository the latest changes upstream (that is, the pull request).

+    ```
+    git pull upstream master
+    ```

+11. Push those latest upstream changes pulled locally to your remote forked repository.

+    ```
+    git push origin master
+    ```

 ### What happens next?
 - All pull requests will be automatically built and unit tested by travis-ci, when implemented by that specific project.